 You must attend the semester or term for which you have been admitted.
 Failure to do so will result in a loss of registration eligibility, meaning that you will need to reapply.
 As it is increasingly competitive to get admitted to BYU, a different decision may result.
 We strongly recommend that you attend the semester for which you have been admitted.

 If you find that you cannot attend, please drop all classes as soon as possible to avoid tuition and other charges, and to make classes available for other students wishing to enroll.

 Exception: If you are unable to attend the semester you've been admitted due to a mission call, please go to the 'Missionary Deferment' item in this checklist and follow those instructions.

-BYU students who want to defer their enrollment while serving an LDS mission must complete the online missionary deferment.
-To defer both enrollment and scholarships without having to reapply to the university, the following conditions should be met:
+If you want to defer your enrollment while serving an LDS mission, you must complete the online missionary deferment.
+To defer both enrollment and BYU academic scholarships without having to reapply to the university, you must meet the following conditions: